daojunL/LocalOutlierDetection/README.md

 They are:

-* Skew-aware Partitioning
+* Job 1: Skew-aware Partitioning
-* Core Partition KNN search
+* Job 2: Core Partition KNN search
-* Support Partition KNN search
+* Job 3: Support Partition KNN search
-* Compute LRD
+* Job 4: Compute LRD
-* compute LOF
+* Job 5: compute LOF

 Instead of using skew-aware partitioning, we simplied the partitioning part and self-defined the partitioning method based on our customized dataset.
 By simpling this step which is hard to implement, we can still focus on the Data Driven KNN search.
 Though we simplied this step, we need to do some preparation in the "CalSuppBound.java" before we implement our DDLOF algorithm.